algorithmica-org/algorithmica/content/hpc/cpu/analyzing-performance/assembly.md

 Most tools that produce or consume x86 assembly can do so in both syntaxes, so you can just pick the one you like more and don't worry.

+---

+AT&T immediate operands use a $ to denote them, whereas Intel immediate operands are undelimited.
+Thus, when referencing the decimal value 4 in AT&T syntax, you would use dollar 4, and in Intel syntax you would just use 4.
+AT&T prefaces register names with a %, while Intel does not.
+Thus, referencing the EAX register in AT&T syntax, you would use %eax.
+AT&T syntax uses the opposite order for source and destination operands.
+To move the decimal value 4 to the EAX register, AT&T syntax would be movl $4, %eax, whereas for Intel it would be mov eax, 4.
+AT&T syntax uses a separate character at the end of mnemonics to reference the data size used in the operation, whereas in Intel syntax the size is declared as a separate operand.
+The AT&T instruction movl $test, %eax is equivalent to mov eax, dword ptr test in Intel syntax.
+Long calls and jumps use a different syntax to define the segment and offset values.
+AT&T syn- tax uses ljmp s e c t i o n
+,
+offset, whereas Intel syntax uses jmp section:offset.

 ## Assembly Idioms

 Lastly, there are a few "WTF is this" idioms in assembly language which felt wrong not to include in this chapter: